Pre-Health Advising: Medicine (MD, DO) Preparation

 YEAR FOUR

 i Prerequisites vary by school.
 While some schools require this course, others may not.
+Research individual programs to determine whether you would like to add this course to your graduation plan.

 ii These courses are helpful for MCAT preparation but may not be required by medical schools.

 Note: This page lists all the common prerequisites for programs.
-Please research programs to identify additional courses you may need to include and work with your pre-health advisors for any alternate course options.
+Research individual programs to identify additional courses you may need to take using MSAR and the ChooseDO Explorer.
+Work with your pre-health advisors for any alternate course options.

 Questions?
 Email pre-health advisors at prehealthadvising@uoregon.edu.